teuben/Data_with_Code/README.md

 # Data with Code

-A VLA40 exercise.

-Old data can "rot".
-What we really mean by this is that the software has changed, and despite that there is the once-fits-always-fits principle, it does not work.
+Old (FITS) data can "rot".
+What we really mean by this is that software has changed, and despite that there is the once-fits-always-fits principle, it does not work.

 The same actually applies to code.
-Compilers become more strict, and old code needs to be clarified.
-The f77/g77/gfortran evolution has shown this, the gnu C compiler has the -std= compiler flag, and Python morphed from V2 to V3, with many subtle changes.
+Compilers become more strict, and old code needs to be clarified and updated.
+The f77/g77/gfortran evolution has shown this, the gnu C compiler has the -std= compiler flag, and Python morphed from V2 to V3, with many subtle changes, including in the 3.x series.

 ## VLA40 abstract

 **Title:   Data needs Code!**

+**Authors: Peter Teuben (UMD), Gustaaf van Moorsel (NRAO)

 There are plenty of data in our archives.
 But for many students finding these data comes with a hurdle how to get started with an